The 11-woman shortlist for this year’s The Best FIFA Player of the Year has been announced.

 Graham Hansen was another player to win multiple trophies last campaign which included a domestic double.

-The attacker stared in Barcelona’s Champions League campaign which earned her a place in the squad of the season, beating off many top class talents.
+The attacker starred in Barcelona’s Champions League campaign which earned her a place in the squad of the season, beating off many top-class talents.

 Hermoso rejoined Barcelona in July 2019 and her campaign was nothing short of sensational.